limako/rpi-arduino/_episodes/04-breadboard.md

 ---
 title: "Using the Breadboard"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 2
 questions:
-- "Key question (FIXME)"
+- "What is a breadboard?"
+- "How are a breadboard's conductors organized?"
+- "How can you use a breadboard to connect devices to the Arduino?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand how sockets are connected on a breaboard."
+- "Understand how to program pins on an Arduino for OUTPUT."
+- "Use Pulse Width Modulation to simulate an analog OUTPUT."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- ""
 ---

-We're going to start with the blink program we were started with.
+Let's go back to the blink program we started with -- or you can continue with the sketch as you modified in the previous episode.

 > ## Code Reuse:
 >